-At year-end 2008, the bank's risk-adjusted profitability - measured by pre-provision income as a percentage of average risk-weighted assets - stood at 2.6% compared to 2.9% in 2007 and 3.4% in 2006.
+At end-March 2009, the bank's risk-adjusted profitability - measured by pre-provision income as a percentage of average risk-weighted assets - stood at 2.1% compared to 2.6% at YE2008 and compared to 2.9% at YE2007.
 However, it still compares well to that of its peers.
 Net interest income is the most important component of earnings, representing over 80% of operating income in 2008.
 As a result of less competition, the bank has been able to increase margins on loans - net interest margin was 3.3% in 2008 compared to 2.8% in 2007.
 In recent years, Ringkjøbing Landbobank's profitability has also been supported by the sale of niche products which have relatively low overhead costs.
 In the near future we expect competition to remain sluggish which is likely to support margin levels.
 However, significantly slower loan growth will result in decelerating growth in net interest income.